-Diameter/Length This value is the diameter or length of circular and length of all slash or standard arrow styles.
-The value here affects all Length, Side and Angle fields.
-The value displays in the current units specified in the Units page of the Preferences horizontal distance from its tip to the furthest extension of its base.

-Length This value is the length of the arrowhead as the

-Height This value is the height of the arrowhead as the

-vertical distance of its base.

-Side This value is the length of the edge of the
+Diameter/Length Specifies the diameter or length of circular arrow styles and the length of all slash or standard arrow styles.
+The value here affects all Length , Side and Angle fields.
+The value displays in the current units specified in the Units page of the Preferences dialog box.
+Length Specifies the length of the arrowhead as the horizontal distance from its tip to the furthest extension of its base.
+Height Specifies the height of the arrowhead as the vertical distance of its base.
+Side Specifies the length of the edge of the arrowhead.
+Angle Specifies the angle of the tip of the arrowhead.

-arrowhead.

-Angle This value is the angle of the tip of the arrowhead.